paulasilvatech/Mainframe-AI-Modernization/docs/11-hybrid-operations/README.md

 The key takeaways for successful hybrid operations include:

-- **🌉 Integration is Critical**: Robust integration between mainframe and cloud is the foundation of hybrid operations
+- **Integration is Critical**: Robust integration between mainframe and cloud is the foundation of hybrid operations
-- **🔄 Data Consistency Matters**: Ensuring consistent data across platforms prevents business disruptions
+- **Data Consistency Matters**: Ensuring consistent data across platforms prevents business disruptions
-- **📊 Monitoring Drives Success**: Comprehensive monitoring across platforms enables proactive management
+- **Monitoring Drives Success**: Comprehensive monitoring across platforms enables proactive management
-- **👥 People and Process**: Technical solutions must be accompanied by organizational alignment
+- **People and Process**: Technical solutions must be accompanied by organizational alignment
-- **🔄 Progressive Approach**: Incremental migration with continuous validation reduces risk
+- **Progressive Approach**: Incremental migration with continuous validation reduces risk

 By following the guidance in this chapter, organizations can implement a successful hybrid operations strategy that enables a smooth, controlled migration from mainframe to cloud.